 My ultimate guide for storing data into DNA

-Well, storing data in DNA sequence is not as easy as I mentioned still, it is not impossible.
+Well, storing data in a DNA sequence is not as easy as I mentioned still, it is not impossible.
 For storing data into DNA we have to develop a whole new operating system for coding and decoding DNA sequences.

 I have asked a question previously, How can we extract the specific type of file?
 We have to sequence the entire archive for each type of file.